-Food synergy is the idea that when consumed in combination, foods interact to deliver greater nutritional value compared to when they are eaten separately.
+Food synergy is the idea that when consumed in combination, foods interact to deliver a greater nutritional benefit compared to when they are eaten separately.

 The ‘Meat Factor’ is a concept that explains the improved absorption of nutrients like iron and zinc from plant-based proteins and vegetables when consumed alongside beef or other meats.
 For example, adding some ground beef to your bean chili allows you to absorb 150% more iron from the beans than if you ate a vegetarian version of the dish.

-Another example of a food synergy is adding fruit that is high in vitamin C (e.g., strawberries, cantaloupe, citrus) to oatmeal to help enhance your body’s ability to absorb iron from the cereal.
-Alternatively, adding calcium-rich milk or yogurt to a green smoothie can help bind oxalates from greens such as spinach, an important consideration for people with calcium oxalate kidney stones.
+Another example of food synergy is adding fruit that is high in vitamin C (e.g., strawberries, cantaloupe, citrus) to oatmeal to help enhance your body’s ability to absorb iron from the cereal.
+Similarly, adding calcium-rich milk or yogurt to a veggie smoothie can help bind oxalates from greens such as spinach or kale, an important benefit for people with calcium oxalate kidney stones.

 It’s a simple lesson, and another reason “beef belongs”.
 It’s not a matter of one or the other: plant- and animal-sourced foods are Happy Together. #beefbelongs